Pallavbh23/neural-network-visualizer/README.md

 # basic-nn-visualizer
-A visualizer that uses MNIST dataset and 2 hidden layers to predict the output.
+A visualizer that uses MNIST dataset and 2 hidden layers to visualize all the hidden units and the output in the neural network.
 It takes a random input and shows the values of all the hidden layers before predicting the output and showing the probabilities of each output.

 MNIST dataset: http://yann.lecun.com/exdb/mnist/